 Chinese is very different from other languages that use alphabet, because the written form is not directly linked to the pronunciation.
 In order to provide a phonetic way to express the sounds of Chinese and also for using dictionaries, Chinese linguists have drafted the “Scheme for the Chinese Phonetic Alphabet”.
 In 1958, Chinese government passed the law to use this scheme, today known as pinyin or literary, “arranged sounds”.

-Pinyin is used in this Mandarin Chinese course, all PDF lesson transcripts and worksheets include pinyin along with Chinese characters and English translation.
+Pinyin is what we use in this Mandarin Chinese course.
+All PDF lesson transcripts and worksheets include pinyin along with Chinese characters and English translation.

-In this Chinese course you will learn how to pronounce them correctly and in different tones.
+In our Mandarin Chinese course you will learn how to pronounce pinyin correctly and with using different musical tones.

 A: a, ai, an, ang, ao